Paul Wegener (Gauleiter): Nazi Party functionary

 At the same time, Wegener was made a Prussian Provincial Councilor for Brandenburg and Posen-West Prussia.
 In March 1937, he performed military service with the rank of Gefreiter in the Luftwaffe reserves.
 He was promoted to SA-Brigadeführer on 9 November 1937.
 On 30 January 1938, he was awarded the Golden Party Badge.
-At the 10 April 1938 Reichstag election, he was reelected as a deputy from constituency 4, Potsdam.
+At the 10 April 1938 Reichstag election, he was reelected as a deputy from constituency 4, Potsdam I.

 Wegener switched from the SA to the Schutzstaffel (SS) on 20 April 1940, entering with the rank of SS-Brigadeführer and subsequently obtaining the ranks of SS-Gruppenführer on 9 November 1942 and SS-Obergruppenführer on 1 August 1944.
 As a member of the Waffen SS, Wegener saw active service with Artillery Regiment 6 of the 1st SS Division Leibstandarte SS Adolf Hitler during the German invasion of Greece in April 1941, and was awarded the Iron Cross, 2nd class.